flyingcircusio/doc/src/reference/security/data-protection.md

 {ref}`disaster recovery plan <disaster-recovery>` details failure scenarios, our preventative and recovery measures.

+### 14. Separability

+**Purpose: ensure that personal data collected for different purposes can be processed separately**

+To separate data from different customers the Flying Circus facilitates virtualization: both virtual machines (to separate execution context) and SAN (to separate storage) ensure that customers can only access data belonging to them.
+Within a single machine access to different files and processes is available using standard UNIX permissions.

+Machines (both virtual and physical) live in a specific *access ring* (short: ring):

+- *Ring 0* machines perform infrastructure tasks.
+Thus, they need to process data belonging to several customers.
+Only administrator access is allowed on such machines.
+Examples include VM hosts and storage servers.
+- *Ring 1* machines process data for a specific customer and are accessible to users associated to that customer.
+Examples include customer VMs.

+All resources that belong logically together (e.g., VMs, storage volumes) are bundled into *resource groups*.
+Resource groups share that same set of user accounts and permissions.

 ## Other measures

 - Our support process and incident response measures are documented at {ref}`the support overview <support-details>`.